No Credit Apartments

 Finding a 60644 apartment with bad credit:

 It's hard, if not impossible to do.
 Improving your credit score might be a better option and it's not that hard to do.
-We explain how.
+We explain why and how.

 DO NO CREDIT CHECK APARTMENTS EXIST IN 60644?